home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - [Sensor](#sensor)
 - [Camera](#camera)

-Cameras and Doorbells support [Automation and Device Triggers](#automation-and-device-triggers) and a [Media Source](#media-source) for viewing recent events.

-thers device types like Smoke and CO Alarms or Security systems are not currently supported by the SDM API.
+Cameras and Doorbells use [Automation and Device Triggers](#automation-and-device-triggers) for events and a [Media Source](#media-source) for capturing media iamges on supported devices.
+Other device types like Smoke and CO Alarms or Security systems are not currently supported by the SDM API.

 You are in control of the information and capabilities exposed to Home Assistant.
 You can authorize a single device, multiple devices, or different levels of functionality such as motion events, live streams, for any particular device.
 The integration is flexible enough to adapt based on what you allow.

 <div class='note'>
-The Nest Smart Device Management (SDM) API *requires a US$5 fee*.
+The Nest Smart Device Management (SDM) API <b>requires a US$5 fee</b>.
 </div>

-The full detailed instructions for account setup are available in the [Device Access Registration](https://developers.google.com/nest/device-access/registration) Quick Start Guide.
-The instructions below are included to make this complex setup process a bit easier to follow.

 ## Device Access Registration